ZentCashFoundation/cryptonote-nodejs-pool/README.md

         "console": {
             "level": "info",
             /* Gives console output useful colors.
 If you direct that output to a log file then disable this feature to avoid nasty characters in the file. */ "colors": true
         }
     },
     "hashingUtil": true,
-    "childPools": null,
+    "childPools": null, // Specific configuration for merged mining

     /* Modular Pool Server */
     "poolServer": {
-        "enabled": true,
-        "mergedMining": false,
+        "enabled": true, //Enable or disable the mining service "mergedMining": false, // Enable or disable merged mining

         /* Set to "auto" by default which will spawn one process/fork/worker for each CPU core in your system.
 Each of these workers will run a separate instance of your pool(s), and the kernel will load balance miners using these forks.
 Optionally, the 'forks' field can be a number for how many forks will be spawned. */ "clusterForks": "auto",

         /* Address where block rewards go, and miner payments come from. */